davidgiven/cowgol/README.md

 `third_party/macro11` contains a copy of the macro11 PDP-11 macro assembler, primarily written by Richard Krehbiel.
 It is distributed under the terms of the 3-clause BSD license; see `third_party/macro11/LICENSE` for the full text.

+`third_party/ak6dn-obj2bin` contains a copy of the macro11 object-file-to-absolute simple linker, written by Don North.
+It is distributed under the terms of the 3-clause BSD license; see `third_party/ak6dn-obj2bin/LICENSE` for the full text.